CESNET/etlog/doc/notes.md

 #### Node.js

 Setup is defined in cron.js.
-Table below defined how tasks are run.
+Table below defines how tasks are run.

 Every task in the table below generates data for collection of the same name.